-Step Action 1.
-Lay the person flat Do not allow them to stand or walk If breathing is difficult, allow them to sit Be calm and reassuring Do not leave them alone Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored at the campus Administration Office.
-If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5.
-2. Administer an EpiPen or EpiPen Jr Remove from plastic container Form a fist around the EpiPen and pull off the blue safety release (cap) Place orange end against the student's outer mid-thigh (with or without clothing) Push down hard until a click is heard or felt and hold in place for 3 seconds Remove EpiPen Note the time the EpiPen is administered Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration OR Administer an Anapen® 500, Anapen® 300, or Anapen® Jr. Pull off the black needle shield Pull off grey safety cap (from the red button) Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing) Press red button so it clicks and hold for 10 seconds Remove Anapen® Note the time the Anapen is administered Retain the used Anapen to be handed to ambulance paramedics along with the time of administration 3.
-Call an ambulance (000)
+Т

+If breathing is difficult, allow them to sit

+Be calm and reassuring

+Do not leave them alone

+• Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored at the campus Administration Office.

+• If the student's plan is not immediately available, or they appear to be

+experiencing a first time reaction, follow steps 2 to 5.

+2. Administer an EpiPen or EpiPen Jr

+Remove from plastic container

+• Form a fist around the EpiPen and pull off the blue safety release (cap)

+Place orange end against the student's outer mid-thigh (with or without clothing)

+• Push down hard until a click is heard or felt and hold in place for 3 seconds

+Remove EpiPen

+Note the time the EpiPen is administered

+• Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration

+OR

+Administer an Anapen [®] 500, Anapen [®] 300, or Anapen [®] Jr.

+Pull off the black needle shield

+Pull off grey safety cap (from the red button)

+Place needle end firmly against the student's outer mid-thigh at 90 degrees (with

+or without clothing)

+Press red button so it clicks and hold for 3 seconds

+• Remove Anapen [®]

+Note the time the Anapen is administered

+Retain the used Anapen to be handed to ambulance paramedics along with the

+time of administration

+3. Call an ambulance (000)

-4. If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
+If there is no improvement or severe symptoms progress (as described in the ASCIA

+4. Action Plan for Anaphylaxis), further adrenaline doses may be administered every five

+minutes, if other adrenaline autoinjectors are available.

 5. Contact the student's emergency contacts.